senchalabs/connect/Readme.md

 - Node `0.8` is no longer supported
 - The website documentation has been removed - view the markdown readmes instead

-If you would like to help maintain these middleware, please contact [@jongleberry](https://twitter.com/jongleberry).
+If you would like to help maintain these middleware, please contact a [member of the expressjs team](https://github.com/orgs/expressjs/members).

 ## Middleware